NEONScience/NEON-Data-Skills/_posts/2014-10-29-Creating-Square-Plot-Boundaries-From-Centroids-in-R.md

 ##Part 1 - Load CSV, Setup Plots

+{% highlight ruby %}
 #this code will create square "plots" of a user-defined radius from X,Y  centroids
 #first, load the sp and gdal libraries

 library(sp)
 library(rgdal)

 #be sure to set your working directory so you know where any code outputs are saved.
 setwd("~/SET-YOUR-DIRECTORY-HERE/1_DataWorkshop_ESA2014/ESAWorkshop_data")

 #Make sure character strings don't import as factors
 options(stringsAsFactors=FALSE)

 #read in the NEON plot centroid data (downloaded above -
 #SJERPlotCentroids.csv)
 #make sure this file has been saved in your working directory
 centroids <- read.csv("SJERPlotCentroids.csv")

+{% endhighlight %}

 The next piece of code sets the radius for the plots.
 This radius is used to calculate the vertex locations that define the plot perimeter.
 In this case, we will use a radius of 20m to create a 40 m x 40 m square plot.
 Radius is in METERS given the data are in the UTM coordinate reference system (CRS).